tagline: From openSUSE

 Please note that there is also osc2, an ongoing rewrite which is not yet ready for general use.

-osc is a subversion-like client.
-It serves as client for the source code repository component of the build service, and it is used to edit metadata or query about build results.
+osc is a client with a command-line interface and network behavior in the style of Subversion.
+It serves as client for the source code repository component of the Build Service, and it is used to edit metadata or query about build results.

 Downloading and installing

-Packages can be found at http://download.opensuse.org/repositories/openSUSE:/Tools/ for various distributions (openSUSE, SLES, Fedora, Mandriva, Debian, etc.).
-If you want to check out the latest source code, you can do so with Git:
+to get hold of it.
+Newer versions, if you really deem it necessary, may be found at openSUSE tools repository, where there are also packages for various other distributions (SLES, Fedora, Mandriva, Debian, etc.).
+If you want to check out even more recent code, you can do so with Git:

 osc) or add a suitable repository before installing osc package.